The Corporate Tax Planning Law Review: South Korea

 iv Indirect taxes

-Generally, supply of goods or services is subject to 10 per cent value-added tax (VAT) while certain goods or services are subject to zero-rate VAT (e.g., exported goods) and certain goods or services are exempt from VAT (e.g., financial services).
+Generally, the supply of goods or services is subject to 10 per cent value-added tax (VAT) while certain goods or services are subject to zero-rate VAT (e.g., exported goods) and certain other goods or services are exempt from VAT (e.g., financial services).
 VAT generally applies to transactions between domestic companies, but goods or services supplied by foreign companies to Korean companies may also be subject to VAT.
 For example, importation of goods into Korea is subject to VAT and certain recipients (e.g., financial institutions) of services from a foreign entity are required to pay VAT by proxy on behalf of the foreign entity.

 International developments and local responses